 Next, find and select Discover needs and frustrations.

-Depending on your subscription you may not have access to all of the Quick Answers shown above.
+Note: Depending on your subscription, you may not have access to all the Quick Answers shown above.

-2. Give a short description of the experience or activity you want participants to discuss.
+2. Give a short description of the experience or activity you want contributors to discuss.

 Some examples include:

 - booking a flight becomes: Describe your most recent experience booking a flight.

 - running becomes: Describe your most recent experience running.

 - paying the bills becomes: Describe your most recent experience paying the bills.

 Then name your test so that it's easy to recognize from other tests on the dashboard.